sgomezmelo/Mechanical-Metamaterial-project/README.md

 ## Image Registration ##

 Given a set of images of the microstructure before and after compression, the strain and displacement field may be reconstructed with the open software elastix, which must be previously installed (see https://elastix.lumc.nl/).
+The following steps explain how to do so.
+The set of images before and after compression must be collected in a tif image stack.

+First, run the bash script "runFFD1223_with_cp_mask.sh".
+This runs the elastix software with the parameters specified in "ffdParameters.txt".
+Currently